 We recommend testing new channels at 15-20% of your proven channel budget.
 If you're spending $40k on Meta and Google combined, test TikTok at $5-8k monthly.
 After 4 weeks, if performance matches or exceeds baseline channels, aggressively scale.
 If underperforming, either optimize creative or pause entirely.

 The best paid channel for your app isn't fixed, it depends on your retention metrics, budget size, and app category.
 Start with Meta or Google depending on app type, achieve profitability, then systematically expand to TikTok, Apple Search Ads, and secondary networks based on ROAS performance.
-Most apps achieve 25-40% better overall ROAS by following a disciplined channel scaling framework rather than spreading budget equally.
+In our experience, apps that follow a disciplined channel scaling framework — rather than spreading budget equally — tend to see meaningfully better overall ROAS.

 Related Reading